someparty/someparty/source/articles/2020-01-19-mark-zuckerberg.html.markdown

 [Watch: Les Hay Babies - "Same Old, Same Old" @ YouTube](https://youtu.be/1Y9jgJJu3qY "#")

-Madeline Link's low-fi rock band [PAX](https://madelink.bandcamp.com/) recently released *Melt It Down*, a three-song digital single featuring the new songs "89 Days" and "Blown By the Wind," along with a download-only secret track.
+Madeline Link's lo-fi rock band [PAX](https://madelink.bandcamp.com/) recently released *Melt It Down*, a three-song digital single featuring the new songs "89 Days" and "Blown By the Wind," along with a download-only secret track.
 It follows the Toronto group's September-released single *Sucked Up*.

 From roots as a bedroom recording project, PAX grew last year into a full band featuring Link backed by guitarist Dexter Nash, bassist Noah O'Neil, and drummer Shane Hooper.
 The group's last physical release was the full-length *Ouch* on [Art of the Uncarved Block](https://www.artoftheuncarvedblock.com/).
 Madeline and her sister Eva Link recently released the full-length *Big Time*, as the jangle-pop duo [Triples](https://triplesband.bandcamp.com/).